 Many congratulations to AGIP’s Professional Member Sian Ellis who is the winner of the post-qualification Rozsika Parker essay prize for 2016.

 Articles by AGIP Writers

 AGIP member Lindsay Wells has been interviewed by the Freud Museum .
 It is an audio podcast interview about the background environment to his novel, which he wrote under the pen name of William Rose.
 It deals with fin de siècle Paris, centred on the Salpêtrière Hospital, where thousands of 'hysterical' patients were treated and where a comparatively young Freud studied under the charismatic Professor Jean-Martin Charcot.
 The title of the novel is 'The Strange Case of Madeleine Seguin'.
 The link to the podcast interview is: http://podcast.freud.org.uk/e/the-strange-case-of-madeleine-seguin/

 Environmental Trauma, Mental distress and the question of its treatment: by Donald Butler.

 What is mentalizing?
 An Overview: by Catherine Freeman.
 To read this article go to British Journal of Psychotherapy, Vol.32:2 May 2016.

-Go to the Articles list in the Activities Section to read all articles by AGIP writers.
+Go to the Articles list in the "About Us" Section to read all articles by AGIP writers.